DRovara/Qhoir/doc/documentation/README.md

 Controlled gates are not limited just one control qubit.
 Generally in quantum computing, controlled gates may have any number of control qubits, and are expected to perform their action on the target qubit if and only if **ALL** controls are in the state $|1\rangle$.

-Qwire supports the _CCX_ or _CCNOT_ gate, also known as _Toffoli gate_, which applies the Pauli X gate if both inputs (passed through the two topmost input sockets) are equal to $|1\rangle$.
+Qhoir supports the _CCX_ or _CCNOT_ gate, also known as _Toffoli gate_, which applies the Pauli X gate if both inputs (passed through the two topmost input sockets) are equal to $|1\rangle$.
 The three output sockets correspond to the left and right control qubits and to the action qubit in order.

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|
 |<img src="../../public/components/ccx.png" />|CCNOT Gate|Applies the Pauli X gate to qubit 3 (left input) if both control inputs (top) are in state $\|1\rangle$.
 The two topmost outputs correspond to the left and right control bits in this order, and the bottom output corresponds to the target qubit.|/|

 One final common two-qubit gate is the SWAP gate.
 It swaps the values of two given qubits.
-Generally, this gate plays less of an important role in qwire, as the position of gates and the directions of layers can be chosen arbitrarily, while usually, quantum circuits are designed with fixed horizontal lines as their quantum wires.
+Generally, this gate plays less of an important role in Qhoir, as the position of gates and the directions of layers can be chosen arbitrarily, while usually, quantum circuits are designed with fixed horizontal lines as their quantum wires.

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|